The Democratic and Republican primary runoffs in Texas will be held on July 14.

 Click here for more information about Walker's campaign.

 Kim Olson and Candace Valenzuela will face off with each other to be the Democratic candidate for U.S. House District 24.
-Whoever wins will race against Republican incumbent Rep. Kenny Marchant in November.
+Whoever wins will race against Republican Beth Van Duyne in November.
+The winner will replace incumbent Kenny Marchant.

 John Wright and Pedro "Pete" Munoz are also running against each other to represent the Democratic party in the race for County Constable of Precinct 5.